-The following table contains information about our equity compensation plans as of December 31, 2020.
-As of December 31, 2020, we had outstanding awards under five equity compensation plans: our 2011 Incentive Stock Plan, our Second Amended and Restated 2012 Stock Plan, our 2015 Consultant Stock Plan, our Third Amended and Restated 2018 Equity Incentive Plan, and our 2020 Employee Stock Purchase Plan.
-Current awards may be granted only under our Third Amended and Restated 2018 Equity Incentive Plan and our 2020 Employee Stock Purchase Plan.
+The following table contains information about our equity compensation plans as of December 31, 2021.
+As of such date, we had outstanding awards under six equity compensation plans: our 2011 Incentive Stock Plan, our Second Amended and Restated 2012 Stock Plan, our 2015 Consultant Stock Plan, our Fourth Amended and Restated 2018 Equity Incentive Plan, our 2020 Employee Stock Purchase Plan and our 2021 Inducement Plan.